ghc/ghc/docs/users_guide/ghci.rst

 :ghci-cmd:`:print` binds each thunk to a fresh variable beginning with an underscore, in this case ``_t1``.

+.. ghc-flag:: -fprint-evld-with-show
+    :shortdesc: Instruct :ghci-cmd:`:print` to use ``Show`` instances where possible.
+    :category: interactive
+    :type: dynamic

     The flag :ghc-flag:`-fprint-evld-with-show` instructs :ghci-cmd:`:print` to reuse available ``Show`` instances when possible.
 This happens only when the contents of the variable being inspected are completely evaluated.

 If we aren't concerned about preserving the evaluatedness of a variable, we can use :ghci-cmd:`:force` instead of :ghci-cmd:`:print`.
 The :ghci-cmd:`:force`